DLibatique/CLAS199-S20/_pages/4-grading.md

 ## Response Guidelines

-This requirement asks you to respond to secondary articles, chapters, or podcasts that treat themes of Roman literature and society.
-All articles and chapters to which you may respond are located on the [Reading Responses and Podcasts page](responses).
-You do not have to choose an article, chapter, or podcast from every module; in fact, you are encouraged to read and respond to the articles, chapters, or podcasts that deal with a module or topic in which you are interested.
-So, you can, for example, read and respond to one, two, or even all three pieces in the "Conspiracy and Civil War in the 1st Century BCE" module, but then not read or respond to anything in the "Elegiac and Nugatory Poetry 3: Republican Odes and Imperial Epigrams" module.
-It's totally up to you!
+This requirement asks you to respond to secondary articles, chapters, or podcasts that treat ancient gender and sexuality.
+Articles or chapters to which you can respond are designated with an asterisk in the [course schedule](schedule) and in the [course general bibliography](bibliography).
+You are encouraged to write responses to articles, chapters, or podcasts that deal with a topic in which you are interested for any given week!
+So, for example, in Week 4, we will discuss symposium culture and lyric poetry, and one element of the conversation will be the Greek poetess Sappho.
+If you're particularly interested in her, you should write a response to Ella Haselswerdt's *Eidolon* piece, "Re-Queering Sappho."

-For **each full month** of the semester (September, October, and November), you may submit **up to four (4) responses and no more**.
-For **December up to 5pm on Friday, December 13** (the last day of class), you may submit **up to two (2) responses and no more**.
-If you keep to this schedule, you are on track for the full **fourteen (14) responses** needed for a semester grade of A.

-I highly encourage you to plan out your response writing at the beginning of the semester.
-If you fall short of a month’s quota of responses, you will not be allowed to submit more than four in the following months to make up for it.
-The responses for a given month do not need to respond to articles assigned to classes within that month; for example, you can submit in December a response to Mariam Kamil's *Eidolon* piece, “‘I Shall — #$\% You And \*\@$# You’: Grappling with Censorship as a Queer Classicist,” assigned for the "Elegiac and Nugatory Poetry 1: *novum libellum* and the Female Perspective" module, even though we will have discussed that module topic way back on Friday, September 20.
-The main point to keep in mind is that you can submit a maximum of four responses each in September, October, and November, and two in December.
+You may submit up to **one (1) response per week**, defined as the period from one Saturday at 12am to the next Friday at 11:59pm.
+To make this clearer, response submission deadlines are listed for each week of the semester in the [course schedule](schedule).
+If you miss a response deadline, you will not have the opportunity to make it up later unless you use a token, so please plan accordingly and be proactive in informing me if you think you'll miss a deadline.

 Your response should be written in one of three formats: **3-2-1**, **argument analysis**, or **personal reflection**.
 All three formats should be **1-2pp. double-spaced**.
 If you go beyond 2 pp., that’s fine too; 1-2pp. is just a general guideline. **The response will be graded “satisfactory” if it answers each prompt or question under the appropriate heading below.**

 Every response should include in the header **the type of response** (3-2-1, argument analysis, or personal reflection) **and the author and title of the article or chapter or the podcast name and episode number/name of the podcast to which you are responding**.
-Feel free to copy and paste the author/title or podcast and episode name from the [Response Readings and Podcasts page](responses).
+Feel free to copy and paste the author/title or podcast and episode name from the [course schedule](schedule) or [course bibliography](bibliography).

 ### 3-2-1
 - Write down **three (3)** things that you learned.